khanshehjad/khanshehjad/README.md

 ### Hey, I'm Shehjad!
 Nice to meet you 👋

-🔭 I'm currently exploring new things and building generative adversarial networks to scale fine art production.
+🔭 I'm currently exploring new things and building generative adversarial networks at a startup.

 🕰️ Before that, I interned as a software engineer at Goldman Sachs, KPMG Lighthouse & RBC Capital Markets.
 I've also researched social media behavior and addressing loneliness for suicide prevention using deep learning at McGill.